ietf-wg-acme/acme/draft-ietf-acme-acme.md

 paths to various trust anchors.
 Clients can fetch these alternates and use their own heuristics to decide which is optimal.

-The server MUST also provide a link relation header field with relation "author" to indicate the order under which this certificate was issued.

-If the CA participates in Certificate Transparency (CT) {{?RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that can be used to prove that a certificate was submitted to a CT log.
-An SCT can be included as an extension in the certificate or as an extension to OCSP responses for the certificate.
-The server can also provide the client with direct access to an SCT for a certificate using a Link relation header field with relation "ct-sct".

 ~~~~~~~~~~
 GET /acme/cert/asdf HTTP/1.1
 Host: example.com